 Good morning all

-I owe, I owe, off to work I go.
-Subbing in the south today so want to get out the door and on the road.
-Smoking is not going to be part of my day not today or any day thanks much.
-Saying NO to smoking and YES to my walk along the Freedom Road.
+Up and going for the day today.
+Today is a screening day.
+I am doing assessments with kids all day.
+Smoking is not going to be part of my day today or any day.
+Keeping moving forward along the Freedom Road.
 I offer my hand to the next winner joining me kicking ash to the curb today.

 Cara